senf-f/dobrila/README.md

  - Chrome v86+
  - Java 11
  - Maven
- - Add java and maven to PATH
+ - Add Java and Maven to PATH

-(tested on Windows 10).
+(tested on Windows 10)

 ## Instructions:
+ - clone the project
-Clone the project, go to project folder and from terminal run `mvn clean` and then
+ - go to project folder
+ - from terminal run
+`mvn clean`
+ - and then
 `mvn -Dtest=WikipediaAutomation test`.